-The Mackie Control action can control four distinct sections with reference to the layout of a real Mackie Control Universal Pro:
+The Mackie Control action can control five distinct sections with reference to the layout of a real Mackie Control Universal Pro:

 - Transport (green)

 - Channels strips including LCD (red).
 Up to 8 devices can be defined; extenders have only the channel strip section.

 - Time display (yellow)

 - The "master section" - i.e. the "daw specific" section of the Mackie Control that can have different layouts depending on lexan overlays (blue)